dd9jn/rfc4880bis/crypto-refresh.md

 Implementations MUST implement SHA2-256.
 Implementations SHOULD implement SHA2-384 and SHA2-512.
 Implementations MAY implement other algorithms.
-Implementations SHOULD NOT create messages which require the use of SHA-1 with the exception of computing version 4 key fingerprints and for purposes of the MDC packet.
+Implementations SHOULD NOT create messages which require the use of SHA-1 with the exception of computing version 4 key fingerprints and for purposes of the Modification Detection Code (MDC) in version 1 Symmetrically Encrypted Integrity Protected Data packets.
 Implementations MUST NOT generate signatures with MD5, SHA-1, or RIPE-MD/160.
 Implementations MUST NOT use MD5, SHA-1, or RIPE-MD/160 as a hash function in an ECDH KDF.
 Implementations MUST NOT validate any recent signature that depends on MD5, SHA-1, or RIPE-MD/160.